-The acreages in the Dana Point Harbor Statistical Table may vary without requiring a LCP Amendment provided that the variation is consistent with the total acreage and boundaries of the Dana Point Harbor District Zoning Map and Statistical Summary (Exhibit 1.1 and Table 1 A).
+The acreages in the Dana Point Harbor Statistical Table may vary without requiring a LCP Amendment provided that the variation is consistent with the total acreage and boundaries of the Dana Point Harbor District Zoning Map and Statistical Summary (Exhibit 1.1 and Table 1-A).
 Such adjustments shall not have the effect of exceeding the total permitted development intensity combined for all individual Planning Areas or for the Dana Point Harbor in total.

-Minor adjustments up to five percent (5%) in the Planning Area acreages shown on the Dana Point Harbor Statistical Table for final street realignments, parking area reconfiguration, landscaping, geotechnical or other engineering-related reasons may be approved as part of a Coastal Development Permit.
-Any adjustments to Planning Area boundaries that results in acreage changes greater that five percent (5%) for any Planning Area shall require approval of a Local Coastal Program Amendment by the California Coastal Commission.
+Minor adjustments in the boundaries of Planning Areas 1, 2 and 3 resulting in an acreage change of five percent (5%) for final street realignments, parking area reconfiguration, landscaping, geotechnical or other engineering-related reasons may be approved as part of a Coastal Development Permit and will not require amendment of the Dana Point Harbor Revitalization Plan or Statistical Table, provided such adjustments are in compliance with Chapter Il-17, Revitalization Plan and Statistical Table Regulations and Procedures.
+Any adjustments to Planning Area boundaries that results in acreage changes greater than five percent (5%), intensifying or modifying land uses in Planning Areas 1, 2 and 3 shall require approval of a Local Coastal Program Amendment by the California Coastal Commission.